 On May 2, 1948, Hosea “Shant” Carter was lynched in Marion County, Mississippi.

 Nearly 75 years later, his son honored his legacy.
-With the support of CRRJ, he held a memorial service that brought together family and community members in remembrance.
+With the support of CRRJ, he held a memorial service in the spring of 2023 that brought together family and community members in remembrance.

 “My prayer before I leave this world is that I can help to restore the honor and dignity that was taken from him in life,” said Jimmie Dale Carter.

 Hosea “Shant” Carter was born in 1915 and raised in a family of 11 children, including younger brothers Eddie and William.
 As an adult, he served in the military and worked as a carpenter in Marion County, Mississippi.

 He had four children with his wife Earnestine Carter: Florine, Donna Fay, Jimmie Dale, and Lavern.
 It was a household that was described as “close-knit,” warm, and kind.

 But the family was destroyed when Carter was shot in the chest on May 2, 1948.

 According to accounts, on the day of the murder Carter had been hired to do some carpentry at the home of Charles Ray and Gisela Renfro.
 When a passerby spotted Gisela and Carter speaking together, he informed Charles Ray, who was working at the time with his employer, William Ratliff Prisk.